top of page

 Life is learning how to live

-The poem immediately establishes life as a cyclical process ("over and over again").
-It suggests that we are never truly "finished" learning how to exist; rather, we are constantly unlearning old ways and learning new ones.
+It immediately establishes life as a cyclical process (“over and over again”).
+Suggesting that we are never truly “finished” learning how to exist; rather, we are constantly unlearning old ways and learning new ones.

 “Letting go — inviting in”: This refrain emphasizes the necessity of releasing the past, grief, or rigid expectations to make room for new experiences.